SQL-Server-projects/Reporting-Services-examples/README.md

                 <img src="https://raw.githubusercontent.com/SQL-Server-projects/Reporting-Services-examples/master/Images/ReadMe/powerbi.servicenow.png" align="top" width="256px" title="Power BI Service Now" />
                 <br>
                 <br>
-                <span style="max-width:256px;">A Power BI template for Service Now using Rest API with a slicer for changing the date used in the relationship and a slicer for changing the Y axis on the clustered bar chart, bookmarks for day, week, month, quarter and year to change the date timeline selection and the X axis date hierarchy level on charts.</span>
+                <span style="max-width:256px;">A Power BI template for ServiceNow that integrates with the REST API, featuring a slicer to adjust the date used in the relationship, and another slicer to modify the Y-axis on the clustered bar chart.
+The template also includes bookmarks for day, week, month, quarter, and year, enabling users to toggle the date timeline selection and control the X-axis date hierarchy level on the charts.</span>
                 <br>
             </kbd>
         </td>